- What is the PUID?

 --- Lost or Stolen Cards ---

 If you need a new card, you can purchase a replacement for $25 at the Purdue ID Card Office.
-This fee is payable by cash, check or BoilerExpress only.
-Debit or credit cards cannot be accepted.
+This fee is payable by cash, check, BoilerExpress, Mastercard, Visa or Discover.

 - We accept Cash, Check, BoilerExpress, Mastercard, Visa and Discover